Seattle-based digital real estate firms Porch.com, Redfin are each hit with lawsuits

 Porch is also facing a legal battle from inside its ranks.
 Moving concierge startup Kandela, which Porch acquired in an $11.5 million all-stock transaction in 2019, alleged fraud and breach of contract in a suit filed Monday in Los Angeles County Superior Court.

-Porch was “hell-bent” on sinking Kandela’s business, Kandela alleged, to avoid paying $6 million of the negotiated purchase price that depended on certain performance metrics.
+Porch was “hellbent” on sinking Kandela’s business, Kandela alleged, to avoid paying $6 million of the negotiated purchase price that depended on certain performance metrics.
 Porch declined to follow up on customer referrals, urged Kandela to market illusory products to potential partners and inadequately staffed its call centers, according to the filing.
 As a result, Kandela has “lost market share and its reputation has suffered immensely,” the company wrote.

 Porch CEO Matt Ehrlichman declined to comment on the robocall violations.
 But about Kandela, he wrote in an email to The Seattle Times, “We strongly dispute all claims related to this lawsuit and we will defend ourselves vigorously.”
 During the acquisition, Kandela “oversold their ability to hit its own objectives,” Ehrlichman wrote.